Last Updated on

 - In case of diarrhoea and vomiting, make sure the child consumes sufficient fluids.

-How to Prevent Tummy Ache or Stomach Pain?
+How to Prevent Stomach Pain in Children

-- Include more fibrous foods in your child’s diet to keep constipation and indigestion at bay
+- Include more fibrous foods in your child’s diet to keep constipation and indigestion at bay.

 1. Chamomile Tea